pbouffard/Pkg.jl/docs/src/index.md

 To return to the `julia>` prompt, either press backspace when the input line is empty or press Ctrl+C.
 Help is available by calling `pkg> help`.
+If you are in an environment that does not have access to a REPL you can still use the REPL mode commands using the string macro `pkg` avaiable after `using Pkg`.
+The command `pkg"cmd"` would be equivalent to executing `cmd` in the REPL mode.

 The documentation here describes using Pkg from the REPL mode.
 Documentation of using the Pkg API (by calling `Pkg.` functions) is in progress of being written.